Xin9912/Hackintosh/README.md

 * Replaced boot theme (similar to original mac boot theme)
 * Replaced PS2 device drivers (acidanthera version)
 * Added Broadcom wireless card PCI path in config (you should add this if it not work well)
-* Shielded SD Card PCI path to save power.
+* Shielded SD Card PCI path to save power.(maybe useful and maybe not)

 ## Attention <br>
-* **Note**:I removed SMBIOS settings in config.plist.
+* **1.** I removed SMBIOS settings in config.plist.
 So you should change them to your own SMBIOS settings in EFI/OC/config.plist-PlatformInfo-Generic. <br>
+* **2.** I have tested all EFIs in my repositorie, and they work well.
+If your laptop work badly or have caused some issues, I won't be responsible for them(I can't afford). <br>

 ## Kexts version <br>